For all opportunities & general enquiries, please contact email@example.com

 Join our research group

-The TSC are advertising opportunities for PhD Candidates with a strong interest in Data-centric Engineering, Transport Economics & Econometrics, Transit System Performance
+The TSC is advertising opportunities for PhD Candidates with a strong interest in Data-centric Engineering, Transport Economics & Econometrics, Transit System Performance

 Click on this link for further information regarding PhD opportunities with the TSC - link